ppawel/osm-activity-server/API.md

 **Supported request parameters:**

-* `json` -  is expected to contain a JSON document representing an activity;
+* `json` - expected to contain a JSON document representing an activity;
           document format is described in the specification: http://activitystrea.ms/specs/json/1.0/#activity

 **Response:**